 Groundwater elevation contour maps of the unconfined/semi-confined aquifer zone developed by DWR are available for selected years between 1958 and 1989, and annual maps were published from 1989 to 2011 (Appendix 2.E).
 Groundwater elevation data and GIS files of groundwater contours are also available from DWR for 2012 to 2016 (Appendix 2.E).
-Although the DWR maps are developed with water level measurements that include wells with unknown construction details, DWR has categorized these groundwater contour maps as being representative of unconfined and semi-confined aquifer groundwater levels across the Chowchilla Subbasin.
+Although the DWR maps are developed with water level measurements that include wells with unknown construction details, DWR has categorized these groundwater levels across the Chowchilla Subbasin.
 The groundwater contour maps referenced in the discussion below for 1958 through 1984 are provided in Appendix 2.E.